Skip to main content

 Step 1.
 Perform prerequisites

-Before configuring the CSI Provisioner, the following prerequisites are required.
-These steps are performed only once per cluster.
+Before configuring the CSI provisioner, the following tasks must be completed.
+These prerequisites need to be performed only once per cluster.

 Step 2.
 Configure dynamic volume provisioning